ncarrara/age-of-triggers/README.md

 # Age of Triggers
 This is an api for python 3.4.
-You can read and write Age of Empires 2 scenario map files for AOE2 Definitive Edition.
+You can read and write .aoe2scenario map files for AOE2 Definitive Edition.

 It was initially a fork from agescx [https://github.com/dderevjanik/agescx].